 Kia Cadenza Review

-Test drivers think the 2014 Kia Cadenza’s V6 engine has plenty of power, and the six-speed automatic transmission delivers prompt, smooth shifts.
-They also like the Cadenza’s ride, saying the suspension is comfortable enough to absorb most bumps but firm enough for quick turning on curvy roads.
+Reviewers think the Cadenza’s V6 engine has plenty of power, and the six-speed automatic transmission delivers prompt, smooth shifts.
+They also like the 2014 Cadenza’s ride, saying the suspension is comfortable enough to absorb most bumps but firm enough for quick turning on curvy roads.
 According to the EPA, the 2014 Cadenza gets 19/28 mpg city/highway, which is below average for an affordable large sedan.

-The 2014 Kia Cadenza has a high-quality interior with a long list of standard features and high-tech options, according to most automotive journalists.
-Test drivers say the seats are comfortable on long drives and the cabin is especially quiet.
+The Kia Cadenza has a high-quality interior with a long list of standard features and high-tech options, according to test drivers.
+They say the seats are comfortable on long drives and the cabin is especially quiet.
 Trunk space is average for the class, but some reviewers wish the Cadenza had folding rear seats.
 The 2014 Kia Cadenza comes standard with navigation, dual-zone climate control, keyless entry and start, a back-up camera, rear parking sensors, an 8-inch touch screen, Kia’s UVO infotainment system, Bluetooth and a 12-speaker Infinity surround-sound system.
 Options include a panoramic sunroof, adaptive cruise control, active headlights that turn with the steering wheel to illuminate corners, a lane departure warning system, a heated steering wheel and a power rear window shade.
 Critics agree that the Cadenza’s high-tech features are easy to use.

 - “This is a big, comfortable sedan that will happily eat up the miles on long road trips and not look out of place in a country club parking lot.” -- Automobile Magazine

 - "The Cadenza excels at being a quiet, comfortable, roomy, unpretentious cruiser. …" -- Motor Trend